pmborg/WoMA3Dengine/README.md

 <br>
 <hr>

-# cmake version new to be:
+# cmake version need to be:
 <b>cmake-3.31.4</b>

 ## How did I install all environment from scratch: